hal2814/post-epicodus-plan/README.md

   -_I often find that a project does not mean much if someone cannot understand it.
 I want anyone who looks at highlighted projects in my Github to understand the intent and purpose of a project when looking at it._
 * #### Find interesting tech companies to apply to, and go through necessary steps to apply and contact them.
   -_It will be important to discover companies that I would find to be a good fit for me as well as me being a good fit for them.
 I would like to find developers that have similar interests and goals in programming._

+## Action Plan

+_To summarize my goals for the coming year to push my career as a developer I will be looking for companies that I feel will be a good mutual fit, I will be researching and discovering as much as possible before and while applying to tech companies.
+During the week I will be spending time continuing work on my capstone project and updating Github projects and readmes.
+I will be curating my Linkedin profile to add contacts, write recommendations and connect with peers and professionals in the industry._